Total cost of ownership: Developing standards for TCO in facilities

 APPA, an ANSI Accredited Standards Developer, published APPA 1000-1 – Total Cost of Ownership for Facilities Asset Management (TCO) – Part 1: Key Principles as an American National Standard in December 2017.

 APPA 1000-1 provides financial officers, facility professionals, architects, planners, construction workforce, and operations and maintenance (O&M) personnel the foundation of a standardized and holistic approach to implementing TCO key principles.
 Implementation of TCO key principles can improve decision making, maximizing financial strategies over the life of an asset, starting at the planning and design stage and extends to the end of the asset's life.

 APPA 1000-2, slated for publication in 2019, will focus on implementation and application of key TCO principals in facility management.

 Transportation

 The TCO concept is easily applicable to the transportation industry and to motor vehicle ownership, for example, the TCO defines the cost of owning an automobile from the time of purchase by the owner, through its operation and maintenance to the time it leaves the possession of the owner.
 Comparative TCO studies between various models help consumers choose a car to fit their needs and budget.

+For personal vehicles in the United States, AAA's annual Your Driving Costs study estimated the average total cost of new-vehicle ownership at $11,577 per year in 2025, driven by depreciation, financing, fuel, insurance, maintenance, and license fees.

+In the truck industry, TCO is an essential factor for truck fleet managers.
+By calculating the Total Cost of Ownership of a truck, the truck manager obtains a price per kilometer that varies according to fuel costs, the purchase price, and the resale price of the truck.
+If the truck is financed, the TCO also varies according to the interest rate on the loan.

+These factors in the trucking industry allow managers to make a clearer choice about which truck to select for their truck fleet, because when a transportation company wants to acquire 1 to 10 trucks, TCO is an essential factor to consider for the company's cash flow.

 Some of the key elements incorporated in the cost of ownership for a vehicle include: